J. Randolph Coolidge Jr.: Community service and legacy

 Like many members of Boston Brahmin families, Coolidge was closely involved in Boston's cultural institutions.
 He had a particular interest in libraries.
-In 1899 he was appointed to the board of trustees of the Boston Athenæum, and was a member until 1926.
+In 1899, he was appointed to the board of trustees of the Boston Athenæum, and was a member until 1926.
 As a member of the Massachusetts Library Club he was vice president for 1911–13 and president for 1914–16.
 He was a member of the examining committee of the Boston Public Library and an incorporator of the Massachusetts Library Aid Association.
-In 1917 Woodrow Wilson appointed him regional member of the National Library War Council which had the responsibility of distributing reading materials to soldiers at home and at the front.
+In 1917, Woodrow Wilson appointed him regional member of the National Library War Council which had the responsibility of distributing reading materials to soldiers at home and at the front.
 He was regarded as an expert in library architecture, and his firm designed many of them.

-In 1899 Coolidge was appointed to the board of trustees of the Museum of Fine Arts as the representative of the Boston Athenæum.
-In 1905 he was appointed a member of the building committee for the new building, and in 1906 he was appointed temporary director after the departure of Edward Robinson, but he resigned in 1907 due to other obligations.
+In 1899, Coolidge was appointed to the board of trustees of the Museum of Fine Arts as the representative of the Boston Athenæum.
+In 1905, he was appointed a member of the building committee for the new building, and in 1906, he was appointed temporary director after the departure of Edward Robinson, but he resigned in 1907 due to other obligations.
 He was a trustee of the museum until his death.

-From 1904 until 1925 Coolidge was director of the Associated Charities of Boston, later the Family Welfare Society.
-For the year 1912–13 he was vice president and for 1913–14 president of the Boston Chamber of Commerce.
+From 1904 until 1925, Coolidge was director of the Associated Charities of Boston, later the Family Welfare Society.
+From 1912–13, he was vice president and for 1913–14 president of the Boston Chamber of Commerce.

 Personal life and death

-Coolidge was married in 1884 to Mary Hamilton Hill, the daughter of the English-born merchant and politician Hamilton Andrews Hill.
+Coolidge was married in 1884 to Mary Hamilton Hill, daughter of the English-born merchant and politician Hamilton Andrews Hill.
 The couple had eight children: